W. D. Hutchison, P. C. Bolin, and R. L Hines

 Pupae are green and encased in a delicate, netlike cocoon on leaves or in soil debris.
 Four to six generations occur annually depending on summer temperatures.
 Adults overwinter in plant debris or in the soil.

-Clearly, Bt is much easier on the beneficial insects and D. insulare than conventional insecticides.
-When control is needed, and DBM is the dominant worm pest present, we encourage Bt use to help conserve the beneficial insect complex (see also management tips for cabbage looper, where Bt is less effective).
+When control is needed, and DBM is the dominant caterpillar pest present, we encourage Bt use to help conserve the beneficial insect complex (see also management tips for cabbage looper, where Bt is less effective).
+Bt is much easier on the beneficial insects and D. insulare than conventional insecticides.

 |1.
 Where DBM is primary insect pest (usually early-season):|